Teaching Visa Sponsorship Jobs in Rhode Island

 Which visa types are most common for teaching roles in Rhode Island?

 The H-1B visa is the most common path for K-12 teachers and university faculty, provided the role qualifies as a specialty occupation requiring a bachelor's degree in a specific field.
 The J-1 visa is widely used for cultural exchange teachers placed through Department of State-designated sponsor programs.
-University-level positions sometimes lead to O-1 or EB-1 petitions for educators with distinguished records.
+University-level positions sometimes lead to O-1 visa or EB-1 petitions for educators with distinguished records.

 Which cities in Rhode Island have the most teaching sponsorship jobs?